johanneszab/ResxFormatter/README.md

 Therefore, this extension can help you/your team to mitigate merge conflicts by sorting the resx keys in a particular, well-defined order.

+Additionally, its possible to remove the XSD schema or the document comment during the sort to save space.

 # Installation
 You can use the [latest resxformatter.rider.x.y.z.zip](https://github.com/johanneszab/ResxFormatter/releases) from the release page and install via `Settings -> Plugins -> Plugin Settings Wheel -> Install Plugin from Disk...` as shown below: